 The Massachusetts premises liability lawyer from GED Lawyers can assist with investigating further into the accident to determine the liable party.
 We can also help collect proof of negligence, such as surveillance camera footage and witness statements.

-How Liability Works in Cases with Trespassers
+How Liability Works in Cases With Trespassers

 Massachusetts property owners and tenants are typically not liable for accidents involving trespassers.
 This is particularly so if the trespasser was uninvited and had no excuse to be on the premises, such as someone about to commit a crime.
+For example, a burglar cannot pursue a premises liability claim that a homeowner had inadequate lighting at 2 AM.

 For a free legal consultation with a premises liability lawyer serving Massachusetts, call (561) 995-1966